strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 ### Considerations

-Each producer must configure its own static and unique [`transactional.id`](https://kafka.apache.org/documentation/#producerconfigs_transactional.id) to enable the zombie fencing logic, which avoids message duplicates.
+Each producer must configure its own static and unique [`transactional.id`](https://kafka.apache.org/documentation/#producerconfigs_transactional.id).

 The `transactional.id` is used to uniquely identify the same logical producer across process restarts.
 In contrast to the idempotent producer, a transactional producer instance will be allocated the same PID (but incremented producer epoch), as any previous instance with the same `transactional.id`.